nhoening/StoSim/doc/reference.rst

 ********
 This is not a section, but an option in a Test.
 You need at least one to describe data to test (for T-Tests: at least two) - start counting j at 1.
-You pass it a comma-separated list of settings (setting:value):
+You pass it a comma-separated list of settings (setting:value).
+First, these are the system-specific settings you can/need to set:

 :_name:
     Name of the data set (**M**)